thanhnt19146391/DIP_programming/README.md

 ```

 # Some problems:
-Transfer variable from a frame to another frame.
+Problem 1: Transfer variable from a frame to another frame.
 Solution: init them with updated grandparent before deploying.

 Problem 2: labelimg -> Re-Opening the app resets classes.txt